Montenegro

 Ambassador Johann Sattler

-The WBIF has supported estimated investments of €2.3 billion in the public sector in Montenegro.
+The WBIF has supported estimated investments of €2.4 billion in the public sector in Montenegro.

-Montenegro received €418.7 million in grants in 2008-2024: €360.2 million in investment grants and €58.5 million in technical assistance.
-These grants support estimated investments of €2.3 billion in rail and road transport, water supply and sanitation, waste management, electricity interconnections, broadband connectivity, and education and judicial facilities.
+Montenegro received €420.4 million in grants in 2008-2025: €360.2 million in investment grants and €60.2 million in technical assistance.
+These grants support estimated investments of €2.4 billion in rail and road transport, water supply and sanitation, waste management, electricity interconnections, broadband connectivity, and education and judicial facilities.

-The country benefitted from ten EIP flagship investments in 2020-2024, which directed €618.8 million towards sustainable transport, water supply, sanitation, and pre-university education facilities.
+The country benefited from ten EIP flagship investments in 2020-2024, which directed €618.8 million towards sustainable transport, water supply, sanitation, and pre-university education facilities.
 The WBIF contributed €271.5 million in grants to these investments, of which €260.8 million was EU IPA funding and €10.7 million was Bilateral Donor funding.

 Investment grants: €360.2m

-Technical assistance: €58.5m
+Technical assistance: €60.2m

 €316m

-WBIF grants
+WBIF contribution

 Transport